GoogleCloudPlatform/python-docs-samples/compute/xmpp_wikibot/README.md

 You'll need to have an XMPP account prior to actually running the sample.
-If you do not have one, you can easily create an account at one of the many XMPP servers such as [Jabber.at](https://jabber.at/account/register/).
+If you do not have one, you can easily create an account at one of the many XMPP servers such as [xmpp.jp](http://xmpp.jp).
 Once you have an account, run the following command:

     python wikibot.py '<YOUR XMPP USERNAME>' '<PASSWORD>'

-Where the username (e.g., 'bob@jabber.at') and password for the account that you'd like to use for your chatbot are passed in as arguments.
+Where the username (e.g., 'bob@xmpp.jp') and password for the account that you'd like to use for your chatbot are passed in as arguments.

 Enter control-C to stop the server